 5. What should I expect when I visit a state park?

-We have implemented strict cleaning protocols and adapted processes to create a safe experience for visitors and staff.
+We have implemented strict cleaning protocols and adapted processes to create a safe experience for visitors and staff, in accordance with Oregon Health Authority guidelines.
 In some locations, restrooms or facilities may be closed if we do not have the staff to maintain deep cleaning schedules.
 You can also expect the following changes:

 6. I'm from out of state.
 What do I need to know about traveling to Oregon?